httptoolkit/httptoolkit-website/src/docs/guides/docker.md

 You can see the full list of environment variables used [here](https://github.com/httptoolkit/httptoolkit-server/blob/cf136585cb0ef840d94e5ba8a4c03323523f5d67/src/interceptors/terminal/terminal-env-overrides.ts#L64-L136).

-To intercept Docker applications, HTTP Toolkit does the same thing, but by modifying containers & images to set extra environment variables when they're created, and to add the extra files required (like the CA certificate, and the JVM agent JAR) into the filesystem at `/http-toolkit-injections`.
+To intercept Docker applications, HTTP Toolkit does the same thing, but by modifying containers & images to set extra environment variables when they're created, and to mount the extra files required (like the CA certificate, and the JVM agent JAR) into the filesystem at `/.http-toolkit-injections`, using a Docker volume called `httptoolkit-injected-data-$VERSION` that's set up when HTTP Toolkit starts.

 There's two ways that this image/container modification & interception happens: